ramanodgers/HPML1bitquantization/README.md

 * bitlinear.py - Attempt to implementation of BitNet Archinecture

 ## Commands to Execute
-* to run post training quantization - ``` python3 PTQ.py ``` various argparse as defined in the file, including hf model_path, initial_train, etc. Description can be accessed using argparse help method.
+* to run post training quantization - ``` python3 PTQ.py ``` various argparse options as defined in the file, including hf model_path, initial_train, etc. Description can be accessed using argparse help method.
 * quantization aware training which trains models from scratch - ``` python3 qat.py ```

 ## Results and Observations